About

 In 2016, he set up his own gallery specializing in his favorite field: Chinese porcelain from the East India Companies and Japanese export porcelain for Europe.

-Nicolas Fournery is a member of the Société des Amis du Musée de la Céramique and the Société des Amis du Louvre.
+Nicolas Fournery is a member of the Société des Amis du Musée de la Céramique, the Société des Amis du Louvre and the Oriental Ceramic Society.

 THE GALLERY